Header image courtesy of Louise

 Posto Pubblico, 28 Elgin Street, Soho | (+852) 2577 7160

 Some days you just feel that you need greens aplenty, and that’s when you’ll be glad for Fresca.
 What sets these guys apart from Hong Kong’s many other salad bars is their creative range of toppings: think Sichuan veggie mix with soy chicken, king trumpet mushroom in sand ginger sauce, or cashew cream coleslaw.
 You can choose from a three-topping ($87) or four-topping salad ($110), and add $20 for each additional choice.
 The toppings change daily with specials each day, so go regularly to taste a wide variety!

 Fresca, 54A Hollywood Road, Central | (+852) 2770 2282

 Of course, we wouldn’t be able to leave out everyone’s favourite pasta bar!
-For the uninitiated, Pici specialises in hearty Italian dishes and fresh, handmade pasta that taste homey and satisfying. $158 will get you a starter, a pasta dish, and a dessert.
-We highly recommend the Burrata (for an additional $25) or the Beef Carpaccio to start with, then the Strozzapreti Truffle pasta (for an additional $28) or the Eggplant Ravioli, and finally the Panna Cotta to round it all off with.
+For the uninitiated, Pici specialises in hearty Italian dishes and fresh, handmade pasta that tastes homey and satisfying.
+For just $158, you will get a starter, a pasta dish, and a dessert.
+We highly recommend the burrata (for an additional $25) or the beef carpaccio to start with, then the strozzapreti truffle pasta (for an additional $28) or the eggplant ravioli, and finally the panna cotta to round it all off with.
 Food coma, here we come.